-- 1.1.9 The Chair and non-executive Directors shall be eligible for appointment for two three year terms of office.
-In exceptional circumstances, the Council of Governors may agree that a non-executive Director (or Chair) should serve one or more defined additional periods, up to a maximum of nine years in aggregate.
-The additional approved periods will be reviewed by the Council annually. - 1.2 The removal of the Chair or another non-executive director shall be in accordance with the following procedures: - 1.2.1 any proposal for removal must be proposed by the Chair, or if the proposal is to remove the Chair, the Deputy Chair; - 1.2.2 written reasons for the proposal shall be provided to the non-executive director in question, who shall be given the opportunity to respond to such reasons; - 1.2.3 in making any decision to remove a non-executive director, the Council of Governors shall take into account at least the annual appraisal carried out by the Chair and advice from the Council of Governors nominations and remuneration committee and the Company Secretary; - 1.2.4 removal of the Chair or another non-executive director shall require the approval of three-quarters of the members of the Council of Governors; and - 1.2.5 if any proposal to remove a non-executive director is not approved at a meeting of the Council of Governors, no further proposal can be put forward to remove such non-executive director based upon the same reasons within 12 months of the meeting.
+- 1.1.9 the Chair and other non-executive directors may not serve on the Trust Board for a period of more than 6 years from the date of their first appointment. - 1.2 The removal of the Chair or another non-executive director shall be in accordance with the following procedures: - 1.2.1 any proposal for removal must be proposed by the Chair, or if the proposal is to remove the Chair, the Deputy Chair; - 1.2.2 written reasons for the proposal shall be provided to the non-executive director in question, who shall be given the opportunity to respond to such reasons; - 1.2.3 in making any decision to remove a non-executive director, the Council of Governors shall take into account at least the annual appraisal carried out by the Chair and advice from the Council of Governors nominations and remuneration committee and the Company Secretary; - 1.2.4 removal of the Chair or another non-executive director shall require the approval of three-quarters of the members of the Council of Governors; and - 1.2.5 if any proposal to remove a non-executive director is not approved at a meeting of the Council of Governors, no further proposal can be put forward to remove such non-executive director based upon the same reasons within 12 months of the meeting.